 - Occupational therapy addresses sensory challenges to make toilet training comfortable for children with sensitivities.

-- Therapists create personalized strategies, including visual schedules and sensory-friendly setups, to enhance toileting skills.
+- Therapists create personalised strategies to enhance toileting skills, including visual schedules and sensory-friendly setups.

 - Consistent routines and structured approaches are developed to promote independence in the bathroom.

-- Occupational therapists assess interception to help children recognize internal body cues for toileting.
+- Occupational therapists assess interception to help children recognise internal body cues for toileting.

 - Collaboration with families ensures reinforcement of skills at home and supports a positive toilet training experience.